Hialeah Senior High School

 Hialeah Senior High School is a public high school located at 251 E 47th Street in Hialeah, Florida, United States.

 History

 Hialeah Senior High School opened in September 1954.

 In April 2012, Alberto M. Carvalho, the superintendent of Miami-Dade County Public Schools, awarded Natalie Antunez the $250,000 Leonore Annenberg Scholarship Fund.

 Academics

 The state's accountability program grades a school by a complex formula that looks at both current scores and annual improvement on the Reading, Math, Writing and Science FCATs.

 Demographics

-Hialeah Senior High School is 94% Hispanic, 4% Black, and 2% White non-Hispanic.
-The school has a high proportion of foreign-born students, with 57.8% students born outside of the United States (50.1% Cuba, 4.4% Nicaragua, 2.0% Panama).
+Hialeah Senior High School is 96% Hispanic, 3% Black, and 1% White non-Hispanic.
+The school has a high proportion of foreign-born students, with 59.8% students born outside of the United States (54.1% Cuba, 4.0% Nicaragua, 2.0% Honduras).

 Athletics

 In 2013, Alin Edouard, the quarterback of the school's football team, decommitted from the University of Miami Hurricanes.